RajanRV/Firebase-Node/README.md

     sudo npm i -g firebase-node-cli
     firebase-node-cli new <project_name>
     ```
+ * Configure Firebase client and admin.
-   Now use following cmd in root of the project to start server.
+ * Now use following cmd in root of the project to start server.
    - For Development Mode
    ```bash
    npm run dev